 Pricing: After experiencing a free 14-day trial, Shopify’s three packages are priced as such:

 Webs is another small business website builder that offers all the core functionalities as the top tools available to business owners—many templates, drag-and-drop capabilities, social connectivity, and so on.

-While Jimdo can create a website of any kind, its strength is in online stores.
-However, you probably have to pay for a subscription service with Jimdo to get functionality that’s as good as the free options with the services listed above.
+Pricing: While Jimdo can create a website of any kind, their strength is in online stores.
+However, you’ll have to pay for a subscription for access to their online store service:

-If you’re looking for an uncomplicated, drag-and-drop experience and customizable themes for your creative business, Pixpa is well-worth your consideration.
+If you’re looking for an uncomplicated, drag-and-drop experience and customizable themes for your creative business, Pixpa is worth your consideration.
 Subscriptions start at $5 per month.

-Though not a web-hosting service, Template Monster is a great option for business owners looking for themes.
+Though not a web-hosting service, Template Monster is a great option for business owners looking for themes at varying prices.
 We recommend their Monstroid2 WordPress template as a solid multipurpose template.
-It works well for the launch of personal web pages, business or eCommerce sites, and is a feature-rich theme designed for expert webmasters and beginners alike.
+It works well for the launch of personal web pages, business or ecommerce sites, and is a feature-rich theme designed for expert webmasters and beginners alike.

 MotoCMS is a small business website builder with a huge collection of designs for any business.
 Developing top-quality website templates for every purpose and need, MotoCMS has a drag-and-drop website builder with plenty of plugins and widgets available to enhance the functionality of your small business website.